 I hit my approach onto the green and as you can there is run off areas around the green as throughout most the course.
 Another 2 putt for a par.

 Another tricky drive where you need to be accurate from the tee to get the best approach shot to the green.
 I hit a good drive to the left side of the fairway and was between 9 and Pitching wedge on my second shot.
 Here is where a great caddie makes the difference, he gave me good advice, precise yardage (in my case meters) which meant that I hit an almost full 9 iron pin high to set myself up for a birdie.
 Nice!

 tough par 4 hole 4 at Kiawah Island Ocean course

 This is definitely one of the most difficult holes on the course.
 It requires some good shots to get a par.
 I hit a perfect drive down the fairway and was between 5 and 6 iron on the approach.
 Took the 5 iron and went just a bit long and was not able to recover for par – bogey instead…

 Nice par 3 where I made a stupid course management mistake and went too much for the left hand pin instead of playing safe in the middle of the green.
-Went in the bunker pin high with a difficult sandshot that resulted in a bogey.
+My tee shot ended up in the bunker pin high with a difficult sandshot that resulted in a bogey.
 The green is huge and a hole where it makes sense to just get in on the green and putt from there.

 The drive here is pretty straight forward with plenty of space.
 The pin was also accessible when I played and placed in the front which made it easier.
 I hit a good drive and a wedge to the green that spun a bit too much and was in the fringe, made par.

-Wide fairway that makes the drive the easier part of the hole, however it is more difficult to the second shot on the green.
+Wide fairway that makes the drive the easier part of the hole, however a more difficult second shot to the green.